Слике страница

 Chap.
 518.

-to construct a bridge over the Erie canal in the
+AN ACT to authorize the Canal Commissioners to construct a bridge over the Erie canal in the city of Rochester, in the county of Monroe.

 Passed May 1, 1868; three-fifths being present.
-The People of the State of New York, represented in Senate and Assembly, do enact as follows :
+The People of the State of New York, represented in Senate and Assembly, do enact as follows:

 SECTION 1.
-The canal commissioners are hereby authorized and required to construct, or cause to be constructed and maintained, at the expense of the State, à suitable swing or turn-table bridge over the Erie canal on Exchange street, in the city of Rochester, Monroe county, at a point where the said canal is intersected by said Exchange street in said city, in place of
+The canal commissioners are hereby authorized and required to construct, or cause to be constructed and maintained, at the expense of the State, a suitable swing or turn-table bridge over the Erie canal on Exchange street, in the city of Rochester, Monroe county, at a point where the said canal is intersected by said Exchange street in said city, in place of

 Chap.
 519.

+AN ACT to authorize the construction of an iron bridge over the Black river canal, in the village of Port Leyden, in the county of Lewis.
 Passed May 1, 1868; three-fifths being present.
-The People of the State of New York, represented in Senate and Assembly, do enact as follows :
+The People of the State of New York, represented in Senate and Assembly, do enact as follows:

-. sioners to
+sioners to have refepair con

 tract.